 \section{System Architecture}

-This section presents our system architecture for compliance-aware route recommendations in traffic network.
-Figure \ref{fig:structure} illustrates the structure of our approach, which incorporates driver compliance behavior and system-optimal flow into the recommendation process.
-The framework consists of several interconnected components that work together to generate route recommendations that balance system-level efficiency with the realities of driver behavior.
+This section presents our system architecture for compliance-aware route recommendations in a traffic network.
+Figure \ref{fig:structure} illustrates the structure of our approach, which incorporates driver compliance behavior and SO flow into the recommendation process.
+The framework comprises several interconnected components that generate route recommendations that balance system-level efficiency with the realities of driver behavior.

-The framework begins with a flow optimization component that computes the system-optimal flow distribution across the road network.
-This optimization takes as input the network topology, travel demand rates, and road characteristics to determine the theoretical flow pattern that would minimize total system travel time if all drivers followed assigned routes perfectly.
-The resulting optimal flow, however, may not be directly implementable due to the unexpected route selections of individual drivers.
-To resolve this challenge, we use machine learning to predict how drivers actually respond to route suggestions from historical driving data.
-The learning model would handle contextual features such as trip characteristics and traffic conditions, and eventually, allows us to anticipate drivers' behavior.
+The framework begins with a flow optimization component that computes the SO flow distribution across the road network.
+This optimization takes as input the network topology, travel demand rates, and road characteristics to determine the theoretical flow pattern that minimizes total system travel time if all drivers follow assigned routes perfectly.
+The resulting optimal flow, however, may not be directly implementable due to unexpected route choices by individual drivers.
+To address this challenge, we use machine learning to predict how drivers respond to route suggestions based on historical driving data.
+The learning model would handle contextual features such as trip characteristics and traffic conditions, and eventually, allow us to anticipate drivers' behavior.

-The route recommendation component represents the core of our framework, where system-optimal flows meet behavioral realities.
-This component takes as input both the desired system-optimal flow pattern and the learned compliance models to generate personalized route recommendations for individual drivers.
-By formulating a stochastic optimization problem that minimizes the discrepancy between the system-optimal state and the expected state resulting from driver decisions, this component produces recommendations that are both aligned with system-level objectives and cognizant of actual driver behavior patterns.
+The route recommendation component represents the core of our framework, where SO flows meet behavioral realities.
+This component takes as input both the desired SO flow pattern and the learned compliance models to generate personalized route recommendations for individual drivers.
+By formulating a stochastic optimization problem that minimizes the discrepancy between the SO state and the expected state resulting from driver decisions, this component produces recommendations that are both aligned with system-level objectives and informed by observed driver behavior patterns.

-To this end, we provide a formal mathematical formulation of each component of this framework, beginning with the problem of computing system-optimal flows and then proceeding to the compliance modeling and route recommendation components that form the core of our contribution.
+To this end, we provide a formal mathematical formulation of each component of this framework, beginning with the problem of computing SO flows and then proceeding to the compliance modeling and route recommendation components that form the core of our contribution.